 Steam Room Benefits For Your Skin

-A big thing off the bat steam rooms can provide for a person is the effects of improved circulation.
-Great for your heart health and can help promote the healing of broken skin tissue, which can help heal scars, diminish scar tissue and help heal smaller burn marks.
-Pair this with a scar healing ointment and you will see improvement in no time!
+A big thing off the bat steam rooms can provide for a person is improved circulation.
+Great for your heart health and can help promote the healing of broken skin tissue, which can help heal scars, diminish scar tissue, and help heal smaller burn marks.
+Pair this with a scar healing ointment, and you will see improvement in no time!

 Steam Room + Stress Reduction = Less Wrinkles

-Because the steam room has 100% humidity, it is overall more comfortable for people to sit in.
+Because the steam room has 100% humidity, it is more comfortable for people to sit in.
 The overall room atmosphere of the heat mixed with the water gives a very healing experience that can reduce stress.
 Why is this helpful?
 Stress produces a hormone called cortisol which is what gives people wrinkles and acne.
-Less stress means you got it Linda, fewer wrinkles and diminished acne.
+Less stress means you got it, Linda, fewer wrinkles and diminishes acne.

 Stress can also make your skin more sensitive and reactive.
 Reducing stress will reduce wear and tear on your face, which may include overproduction of oil.
 There is a big difference between glowy skin and oily skin, and using the steam room will help you achieve the one you actually want.

-While there are many benefits to going in both the steam room and sauna; the benefits for your skin really stand out.
-Go ahead, treat yo self and schedule in some time for those heated rooms after your workout!
+While there are many benefits to going in both the steam room and sauna, the benefits for your skin really stand out.
+Go ahead, treat yo self, and schedule some time for those heated rooms after your workout!

 It should be noted that you should not enter one if you are under the age of 13 or are pregnant.
-Additionally, you should not ever spend more than 30 minutes inside, and new users should only spend 10 minutes to start.
+Additionally, you should not ever spend more than 30 minutes inside, and new users should only spend 10 minutes starting.

 Ladies, I’m just going to come out with it and be honest with ya.
-From thoroughly researching this topic it is important to know you need to keep your lady friend downstairs in mind when going into saunas and steam rooms.
+It is important to know you need to keep your lady friend downstairs in mind when going into saunas and steam rooms thoroughly researching this topic.

 Yes, you can go naked in the steam room, but it is suggested you cover up your vagina.
-Exposing your vagina to such warm and moist temps can mess with the PH and cause irritation.
+Exposing your vagina to such warm and moist temps can mess with the PH and irritate.
 In some cases, a yeast infection can occur.

 Your lady part wasn’t meant to be put in such extreme temperatures, and for those who are totally bare, you should really be careful!
 It is highly suggested you wear underwear or at the very least sit on a towel!
-Those who have some hair are going to be better protected from the elements because you have a natural barrier if you get what I’m saying.
+Those who have some hair will be better protected from the elements because you have a natural barrier if you get what I’m saying.